Comparative Analysis of Weather-Based Indexes and the Actuaries Climate Index$^{TM}$ for Crop Yield Prediction and Weather-Derivative Pricing: Empirical Analysis

-Annual crop yield data (in bushels per acre) for three major agricultural products-corn (grain), wheat (winter), and soybeans-produced in the U.S. is obtained from USDA’s National Agricultural Statistical Service (NASS) Quick Stats portal\footnote{NASS Quick Stats: https://quickstats.nass.usda.gov/} for all states, covering the period from 1961 to 2024.
-Following the same approach used in regional weather-based index calculations, sub-regional crop yields are calculated by averaging the annual yields of the states within each region.
-Analyses for corn and wheat are conducted across all regions, while for soybeans, due to data limitations, the analyses are restricted to four regions: CEA, CWP, MID, and SEA.
+Crop yield data are obtained from USDA’s National Agricultural Statistics Service (NASS) Quick Stats portal\footnote{NASS Quick Stats: https://quickstats.nass.usda.gov/}.
+Annual yields (in bushels per acre) for three major crops-corn (grain), wheat (winter), and soybeans-are collected at the state level for the period 1961-2024.
+Regional crop yields are constructed using acreage-weighted averages of state-level yields, where weights correspond to harvested acreage.
+The analyses for corn and wheat include all regions, whereas soybean data are limited to four regions (CEA, CWP, MID, and SEA) due to data availability constraints.

-The climate impacts of weather-based indexes and ACI components on the agricultural and financial markets are analyzed using data from six U.S. regions, and the corresponding findings are presented.
+Overall, the empirical analysis is conducted using temporally aligned data sets over the period 1961-2024, where weather indexes are aggregated to the seasonal level and crop yields are observed annually.
+This corresponds to 64 annual observations per region for crop yields and four seasonal observations per year for each weather index series.
+These preprocessing steps ensure consistency across data sets and enable a coherent evaluation of climate impacts across agricultural and financial applications.